 ASX Principles and Recommendations 2.4 states "A majority of the board of a listed entity should be independent directors".
 In considering director independence, the Board considers an independent director as someone who is a Non-Executive Director, not a member of management and is free of any business or other relationship that could materially interfere with, or could reasonably be perceived to interfere with, the independent exercise of their judgment.
 The Company did not satisfy this requirement during the year.
-No directors were considered independent during the reporting period, for the reasons set out below.
+Only one director, Mr Hugh Robertson (appointed 19 July 2022), was considered independent during the reporting period, for the reasons set out below.